hobler/imsil-gui/README.md

 The files in the directory `input_file_generator_v3` represent the current state of the project (Author: Florian Asperger).

+The files in the directory `project_explorer` provide a GUI for managing and viewing projects in a directory.

 ## How to start `IMSIL-GUI`
 ### Used libraries
 The following libraries need to be installed in order to run the application.